Home

 CO₂ laser or conisation: how to choose?

-The choice is based on prior histological diagnosis.
-CO₂ laser destroys without analysis — reserved for lesions where the diagnosis is certain and pure destruction is acceptable (persistent CIN 1, ectropion, condylomas).
-Conisation removes a fragment analysable under the microscope — essential for high-grade lesions (CIN 2/3, AIS) where margins must be verified and micro-invasion ruled out.
-These two techniques are not in competition — they are complementary, each with its place in the therapeutic arsenal.
+The choice depends first and foremost on your biopsy result.
+CO₂ laser destroys the tissue without leaving anything to analyse — so it is reserved for lesions where the diagnosis is already certain and where vaporising everything is acceptable (persistent CIN 1, ectropion, condylomas).
+Conisation, on the other hand, removes a piece of cervix which is then analysed under the microscope — this is essential for more advanced lesions (CIN 2/3, AIS) where we need to check that the margins are clear and that no cells have started to spread to nearby tissue.
+The two techniques are not competitors: they are complementary, each with its own place depending on the situation.

 4 · Recovery